-The UK negotiated a Withdrawal Agreement and left the EU on 31 January 2020 with an 11-month implementation period up to 11pm on 31 December 2020, unless it is extended.
+The UK negotiated a Withdrawal Agreement and left the EU on 31 January 2020 (referred to as ‘exit day’) with an 11-month implementation period up to 31 December 2020.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Many people work from home either on an informal or a full-time basis.
 These people can be employed or self-employed, and their employment status affects the expenses they can claim as a deduction from their earnings.When dealing with someone working from home, it is important to remind him that

 What is structures and buildings allowance (SBA)?From 29 October 2018, expenditure on constructing a non-residential building or structure, or in certain cases, expenditure on acquiring such a building or structure, qualifies for an SBA.
 The following note has been updated for the changes announced

 Why is this important?Tax-free amountEach individual, whether or not they are resident in the UK, is entitled to an annual exempt amount when calculating the taxable amount of their chargeable gains for the tax year (although see the exceptions below).
 The annual exempt amount is also known as the

 Business asset disposal relief (previously known as entrepreneurs’ relief) is a capital gains tax (CGT) relief that allows business owners with chargeable gains on qualifying business assets to pay CGT at a rate of 10%.
 For disposals made on or after 11 March 2020, the relief is available on up to

 To view our latest tax guidance content, sign in to Tolley Guidance or register for a free trial.